William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/RAM_Transfer_Speed_and_Frame_Buffers.md

 [Some details of how the external PSRAM is configured are referred to here](https://community.st.com/t5/stm32-mcus-embedded-software/stm32h7s78-dk-examples-exceed-external-ram-chip-aps256xxn-obr-bg/td-p/779620)

+High frequency routing for PSRAM is covered by AN5967 - **Rev 4** - December 2025 - Flexible memory controller (FMC) interface - Rev 4 covers the STM32N6 - see EMC.md

 Very approximate calculations for the above are in this sreadsheet:

 STM32N6570 - RAM Transfer Speed and Frame Buffers \